An index formula for a bundle homomorphism of the tangent bundle into a vector bundle of the same rank, and its applications: Applications

-Finally, we give an example which demonstrates Theorem \ref{thm:B}: Consider a plane curve
+Finally, we give an example which illustrates Theorem \ref{thm:B}: Consider a plane curve

 which lies on the upper-half plane and gives a convex curve if $0\le \epsilon<1/4$.
-Rotate it along the horizontal axis, we get a rotationally symmetric strictly convex surface in $\R^3$.
+Rotating it around the horizontal axis, we get a rotationally symmetric strictly convex surface in $\R^3$.
 The left hand side of Figure \ref{fig:normal} indicates the curve $\gamma$ for $\epsilon=17/80$, and the right hand side of Figure \ref{fig:normal} gives the profile curve of the Blaschke normal map $\xi$ of the surface for $\epsilon=17/80$.
-As shown in Figure \ref{fig:normal} (right), $\xi$ has no swallowtails (i.e. it has no $A_3$-singularities), and our formula implies that the Euler number $\chi(M_-)$ vanishes.
-In fact, the set $\xi(M_-)$ gives a cylindrical strip if one rotate the profile curve of $\xi$ along the horizontal axis.
+As shown in Figure \ref{fig:normal} (right), $\xi$ has no swallowtails (i.e. it has no $A_3$-points), and our formula implies that the Euler number $\chi(M_-^{2})$ vanishes.
+In fact, the set $\xi(M_-^{2})$ gives a cylindrical strip if one rotates the profile curve of $\xi$ around the horizontal axis.